KingJiongEN/DegentCivil/docs/docs/getting-started/installation.md

 # Installation Guide

-This guide will walk you through the process of setting up the Degent Civil on your system.
+This guide will walk you through the process of setting up the Degent Civilization on your system.

 ## Prerequisites